 General election for the purposes of this policy, means any election (including a by-election) for one or more members of the New Zealand Parliament.

-Local election means an election for member(s) of a territorial authority, regional council or district health board for whom registered electors in the Kawerau District are able to vote.
+Local election means an election for member(s) of a territorial authority and/or regional council for whom registered electors in the Kawerau District are able to vote.
 At the commencement of this policy, the relevant bodies are the Kawerau District Council, and the Bay of Plenty Regional Council.